mmarszal7/NotesAndSamples/Counter_ReactSample/README.md

 To make some http requests or routing we need additional js libraries for that

 ## Start up:
-cli tool: npm i -g create-react-app
+npm i -g create-react-app
-//npm install -g create-react-native-app vs code extensions: Simple React Snippets project init: create-react-app name
-//create-react-app my-app --scripts-version=react-scripts-ts
+create-react-app name
-^ this installs lightweight-server, webpack, babel and react libs (react, react-dom, react-scripts...)
+^ this installs lightweight server, webpack?, babel and react libs (react, react-dom, react-scripts...)

 ## Basics: